Drum Listens to Heart

 Co-published by Inventory Press and

-CCA Wattis Institute for Contemporary Arts Now Shipping!
+CCA Wattis Institute for Contemporary Arts Free USA Shipping!

 Accompanying the 2022 exhibition at CCA Wattis Institute for Contemporary Arts in San Francisco, Drum Listens to Heart reflects on the many ways that percussion reaches far beyond the drum.
 It relates to music and rhythm, but it also speaks to a wide range of aesthetic, expressive, and political forms more broadly.
 The exhibition weaves different forms of percussion together—physical and socio-political, literal and metaphorical.
 It juxtaposes instances of impact and vibration with forms of control, emancipation, spirituality, and community-building.
 It offers a framework and a vocabulary that binds art and politics to each other in percussive ways.